1945 Associate Director of Student Engagement

 Experience: At least 3 years of successful administrative experience in higher education, with experience in student activities, advising, Greek Life, leadership programs or related fields, is required.
 Experience with budgets, supervision, and knowledge of student development theory and its application to student activities is preferred.

 Skills: Exceptional organizational, management, leadership, computer, communication, and interpersonal skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: The scope of the position frequently requires attendance at evening and/or weekend activities, meetings, seminars, and workshops.